Wellington Regional Trails

 Find out more

-A long suspension bridge amongst Native bush and trees in the Kaitoke Regional Park.
+A large suspension bridge over a river surrounded by Native bush and trees in the Kaitoke Regional Park.

 Kaitoke Regional Park